-@experimental_constructType points at this recipe for the non-resolvable-entity pattern that motivates the directive’s existence.
-To make sense of that pattern, you need the surrounding federation surface first: how @key declares an entity, how graphitron wires entity resolution from @key and @node, what compound and multi-alternative keys do, and the resolvable: false flag for keys owned by another subgraph.
-This recipe walks the path from "what @key does at all" through to "how to project a stub of an entity that lives elsewhere".
+This recipe covers the federation key surface: how @key declares an entity, how graphitron wires entity resolution from @key and @node, what compound and multi-alternative keys do, and the resolvable: false flag for keys owned by another subgraph.
+It walks the path from "what @key does at all" through to declaring a reference-only entity that lives on another subgraph.

 The framework-level federation surface (the @link opt-in, the runtime entity dispatcher, custom fetchers, the <schemaInput tag> flag) lives in How-to: Apollo Federation transport; this recipe assumes that wiring is in place.